Leading Innovation in Health Care Education: Teaching, Learning, Technology, and Simulation

 Roger has a clinical background as a Respiratory Therapist (RT), and has over twenty years of experience in design, facilitation, and operations of critical care simulations for students and practicing clinicians.

 Phillip has an extensive background in media production.
 He worked in commercials and features as a technician before moving into corporate production to write and produce promotional and instructional videos.
 Phillip also holds a Bachelor of Science in chemistry and helped develop fire retardant coatings before enrolling in Sheridan College’s acclaimed Media Arts Program.
-He is responsible for providing video production support and expertise for the CLIS.
+He is responsible for providing video production support and expertise for the CETL.

 Contact Tim for: Audio/visual production and webinar hosting